 Janhavi Panwar was born in Samalkha Haryana.
 This child prodigy from Haryana completed her schooling at DAV school in Samalkha, Haryana.
 At three, other children were struggling to learn the concepts being taught, Janhavi Panwar had mastered most of them.
 She showed an inclination towards learning new languages at a very young age.

-When Janhavi was just a year old, she had around 500 to 550 words equipped in her vocabulary.
+When she was just a year old, she had around 500 to 550 words equipped in her vocabulary.
 When she turned three, she picked up most of the concepts easily, and we could see her potential through her marks.

 After reviewing her scores, her school principal gave special permission to complete two classes within the same year.
-Janhavi completed a class 8 at 7.
+Janhavi completed class 8 at 7.
 She also entered college at 13.